Few decades ago, eating fresh homegrown tomatoes during the winter was impossible, but today, it’s not.

-Phlizon COB 2000W is more expensive than Viparspectra XS1500 but cheaper than Kind LED K3 XL300 (You can check its price here on Amazon).
+Phlizon COB 2000W is more expensive than Viparspectra XS1500 but cheaper than Kind LED K3 XL300 (You can check its price here).

 Growing tomatoes indoors is very rewarding.
 Don’t hesitate to begin.
 Choose one of our recommended grow lights and start growing your own tomatoes at home.